Joshrizika/Chat-Pilot/README.md

 # Chat Pilot

-This project is a GUI application that automates responses using AI.
+A GUI application that automates responses using AI.
 It fetches contacts using a Swift script and sends automated responses.

 ## Getting Started